 The Old Ship Of Zion

 He was born Clarence LeVaughn Franklin in Sunflower County, Mississippi.
 In 1946 he moved to Detroit and founded the New Bethel Baptist Church.
 The original is now replaced by The Detroit Medical Center.
-In 1961 the church moved to a converted 2000 seater movie theatre at 8430 Linwood.
+In 1961 the church moved to a converted 2000 seater movie theater at 8430 Linwood.

 Reverend Franklin became involved in the Civil Rights Movement in America.
 In 1969 the Rev C. L. Franklin rented his church to the Republic of New Africa, a militant black organization, only on a no guns allowed policy, stating ‘their goals are the same as ours, only they approach them from different directions.’
 One Detroit police officer was killed and another wounded when shots were fired outside of the church during the meeting.
 142 persons were arrested and later released.

 On Sunday June 10, 1979, Reverend Franklin caught burglars at his home 7415 La Salle Blvd (Detroit’s near West Side).
 Attempting to remove the reverend’s antique windows the reverend shot at them with his own gun.
 They shot him in the right knee, and the groin.
 He was hospitalised at the Henry Ford Hospital in a critical condition.
 Aretha Franklin was performing at the Aladdin Hotel and Casino in Las Vegas but went straight home to Detroit where her father never fully regained consciousness.

 Five people were sentenced for the shooting: probation for two of them, a 25-50 year sentence for one who pleaded guilty to assault with intent to murder.
 A 6th was granted immunity for informing on the other perpetrators.

 Reverend Franklin’s daughters tried to avoid admitting him to a nursing home, spending as much as $2500 a week in medical expenses.
 He remained in a coma for over five years.
 He was moved to the New Light Nursing Home on Grand River.
 After just 4 days he died of heart failure on July 27, 1984.